itsdawei/dpvis/docs/examples/edit_distance.md

 removing a letter from `str2` or replacing a the last letter of `str1` with `str2`.
-In this case, removing the last letter of `str2` is the cheapest option with a cost of 3, so we pay 1 to delete the last letter of `str2` and then we can pay 3 more to convert from there onwards (TODO: clean up).
+In this case, removing the last letter of `str2` is the cheapest option with a cost of 3, so we pay 1 to delete the last letter of `str2` and then we can pay 3 more to convert from there onwards.